Noah-loic/global-development-capstone/README.md

 ```

 **2. Data Splitting**:	Divide data into training and test sets	and ensures fair and generalizable evaluation.

+**Divided the dataset into:**

+ - Training set (80%) – to train the model.

+ - Test set (20%) – to evaluate model performance on unseen data.

+**Why it was done:**
+ - To prevent overfitting (i.e., model memorizing data).
+ - Ensures the model is evaluated fairly on data it has never seen before — mimicking real-world deployment.

 ```python
 from sklearn.model_selection import train_test_split